yannbolliger/notion-exporter/README.md

 # Notion Exporter 🛫

 A simple CLI tool and TypeScript library for exporting Markdown and CSV files from any [Notion.so](https://notion.so) page.
-The tool relies on the stable export feature of Notion's API, hence you get exactly the Markdown and CSV you'd get from clicking through: _••• > Export > Markdown & CSV, no subpages, OK._
+The tool relies on the export feature of Notion's web-app, hence you get exactly the Markdown and CSV you'd get from clicking through: _••• > Export > Markdown & CSV, no subpages, OK._

 ## CLI

-The CLI let's you download pages as part of any bash script, build step or content pipeline.
+The CLI let's you download pages as part of any script, build step or content pipeline.
 For example, you can use Notion as a CMS to write your blog, export the Markdown in a Github action and build a static Hugo page. 🎉

 ```bash
 npm install -g notion-exporter